 How is sleep apnea treated?

-A sleep test would be conducted to determine the underlying causes of the disorder.
+A sleep test would be conducted by a sleep specialist to determine the underlying causes of the disorder.
 Based on the observations, a customized treatment plan would be drawn out.
 In most cases, an oral appliance such as a snore guard or a mandibular advancement device would suffice.
 They are used to widen the opening to the airway.
 They can also prevent the collapse of the tissues from the roof of the throat.
 If the condition is worse, a CPAP device may be suggested to maintain positive air pressure in the airway.

 Please schedule an appointment online or call us at (435) 645-8500 to have a consultation with Dr. Kimche, and we will be happy to help.